-- The meaning and determinants of comparative advantage. - Types of securities issuance, e.g., public versus private placements, domestic, foreign and international bonds. - Bond markets in emerging and developed markets. - The role and use of derivatives in the realization of comparative advantage financing. - The mechanics of structuring synthetic debt.
+- The meaning and determinants of comparative advantage. - Types of securities issuance, e.g., public versus private placements, domestic, foreign and international bonds. - Bond markets in emerging and developed markets. - The role and use of derivatives in the realization of comparative advantage financing. - The mechanics of structuring synthetic debt, e.g., interest rate swaps.